quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part21_13.3_PASTA.md

 :p What is the basic structure of an M/M/k server farm?
 ??x
 In an M/M/k server farm, there are k servers that all work together to process incoming tasks (jobs) from a single queue.
-Jobs arrive according to a Poisson process with rate \(\lambda\) and each job has an exponentially distributed service time with mean \(1/\mu\).
+Jobs arrive according to a Poisson process with rate $\lambda $ and each job has an exponentially distributed service time with mean$1/\mu$.
 The system can be analyzed using queueing theory principles. x??

 #### Square-Root Stafﬁng Rules